attack68/rateslib/docs/source/f_fxf.rst

 This cashflow does not demonstrate any sensitivity to interest rates even though a forward value ought to.
 This is because the interest rate curves that are associated with the :class:`~rateslib.fx.FXForwards` instance are not configured with automatic differentiation.
-We can manually instruct this here and see the impact.
+We can manually instruct this here (only for purposes of example) and see the impact, but note use of this private method is not recommended and is usually called only internally.

 .. ipython:: python